ibm-cloud-docs/log-analysis/faq.md

 If you are unable to [create an API key](/docs/account?topic=account-userapikey&interface=ui) it could be because you are not authorized to do so.

 Make sure your ID has the [`User API key creator` permission enabled for the `IAM Identity Service`.](/docs/account?topic=account-allow-api-create)

+## How can I determine the version of the logging agent that is installed?
+{: #faq_12}
+{: faq}

+The logging agent version that is installed is returned by running `logdna-agent -V`.
+You might need to run this command from the directory where the agent is installed.